 Other park goings-on - not necessarily involving rangers - may include films, artist-in-residence talks, musical performances, volunteer programs, and all sorts of good stuff.

 What’s going on during your visit?
-Regularly scheduled programs are listed on the park website and in the free park newspapers (printed and online: change seasonally).
+Scheduled programs and events are listed on the park website and in the downloadable program guides available online.
 Others will be posted at the Visitor Centers: another good reason to make one of those your first stop.

 Most of these are handicap accessible, and age-appropriate Jr. Ranger programs are available during the summer.